floklimm/shinyTutorial/shinyTutorial.md

 To get a broader overview about the type of applications one can create with Shiny see this [Gallery](https://shiny.rstudio.com/gallery/).

+> Think about what part of your research

 ### Aim of this tutorial
 This tutorial will guide you stepwise through the creation of a simple Shiny app.
 You will learn about the structure of a Shiny app and how you can use input and output functions.
 As an example, we use a small network but the presented tools are also applicable to other data types (e.g., data tables, protein structures, ...).